kkitsara/Udacity_DisasterResponsePipeline/README.md

 Summary of  the project!
 The purpose of the project is to build an online classifier that accepts as input disaster messages and classifies them into different categories.
+It helps an organization to classify quickly some text messages into categories in order to filter in only the relevant messages in case of a disaster.
 The project consists of the below parts:

 ETL Pipeline Build